ahyangnb/q1_AspectD/README.md

 - ✅  Support add grammer to add function to classes.
 - ✅  Support field get grammer to exchange the field get call.
-- ✅  Support null-safety(null-safety/2.5.3 branch).
+- ✅  Support null-safety(null-safety/3.10.5 branch).
 - ✅  Support flutter web.

+# Notice
+Fork from `https://github.com/LianjiaTech/Beike_AspectD` and update Log:
+* @ahyangnb: Fix nullsafety error in flutter 3.10.5 compare to `Beike_AspectD/blob/3.10.5`.

 # What can we use Beike_AspectD for?
 Beike has used Beike_AspectD in many packages.